ArduPilot/ardupilot_wiki/plane/source/docs/guide-tailsitter.rst

   - Within non-vectored are two sub-categories: Single/Dual Motor and CopterMotor.
 The first uses one or two motors and can employ only differential thrust , while the second uses three, four, or more motors and operates in a more copter-like fashion.

 .. note:: Currently all CopterMotor style Quadplanes do not use any yaw torque control.
-Roll (with respect to plane body) is only controlled by the flying surface (ailerons or elevons)
+Roll (with respect to plane body) is only controlled by the flying surface (ailerons or elevons).
+Future releases will add this.

 Tailsitter Configuration
 ========================